 The bourbon you use in this type of equal-part cocktail should be smooth and easy enough to sip by itself.
 We love a Wild Turkey 101 Bourbon with its sweet, smooth taste, vanilla aroma, and spicy, orange-laced finish.

 Squeeze the lemons yourself (if you can)

 Fresh is best, friend!
-The lemon juice has a very important role to play in this complex cocktail – it has to add a very bright note that pulls it all together.
+The lemon juice has a very important role to play in this complex cocktail — it has to add a very bright note that pulls it all together.
 So, if you have access to fresh lemons and the time to get squeezing, do so.
-It will 100% be worth it.
+It’s 100% worth it.

 Pair your Paper Plane to perfection

-The distinct flavour profile of Paper Plane ingredients calls for foods with bold flavours.
+The distinct flavor profile of Paper Plane ingredients calls for foods with bold flavors.
 Think charcuterie platters with smoked meats and strong cheeses like aged Parmesan or Romano.
 And if you love this one, try a classic Last Word cocktail next!